-If you or someone you know has been killed due to the negligence of another, you need to immediately consult a wrongful death lawyer in New York, NY.
+If you or someone you know has been killed due to the negligence of another, you need to immediately consult a wrongful death lawyer in New York City.
 Wrongful death under Estates, Powers, and Trusts Law (EPTL) § 5-4.1 is the death of a person due to the wrongful act, neglect or default of another.
 Examples of wrongful death are deaths due to car accidents, workplace accidents, and medical malpractice, to name a few.
 There are statutory time limitations to file an action based on wrongful death.
 Once this period has passed, you cannot file a claim anymore.
-For this reason, immediate consultation with a wrongful death lawyer in New York, NY should be undertaken upon the death of the injured person.
+For this reason, immediate consultation with a wrongful death lawyer in New York City should be undertaken upon the death of the injured person.

 Wrongful death compensates the surviving legal heirs for the economic losses they suffered due to the death of the decedent.
 A wrongful death claim, in order to be successful, must prove: (a) the defendant had a duty; (b) the defendant breached that duty; (c) the defendant’s breach caused the death of the decedent; and (d) the legal heirs of the decedent suffered economic loss due to decedent’s death.
 For example, in a car accident where a drunk driver struck a crossing pedestrian, the defendant, a drunk driver, had a legal duty not to drink and drive.
 Defendant breached that duty by drinking and driving.
 This breach caused the death of the pedestrian crossing the street.
 As a result of the pedestrian’s death, his spouse and minor children incurred medical expenses, funeral expenses, the loss of support of their husband and father for the remaining years of his life.